NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 A URL for the package's license, often shown in UI displays as well as nuget.org.
 #### license
 An SPDX license expression or path to a license file within the package, often shown in UI displays as well as nuget.org.
-If you’re licensing the package under a common license such as BSD-2-Clause or MIT, use the associated SPDX license identifier.
-For example:
+If you’re licensing the package under a common license such as BSD-2-Clause or MIT, use the associated SPDX license identifier.<br>For example:
 `<license type="expression">MIT</license>`

 Here is the complete list of [SPDX license identifiers](https://spdx.org/licenses/).
 NuGet.org accepts only OSI or FSF approved licenses when using license type expression.

-If your package is licensed under multiple common licenses, you can specify a composite license using the [SPDX expression syntax version 2.0](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60).
-For example:
+If your package is licensed under multiple common licenses, you can specify a composite license using the [SPDX expression syntax version 2.0](https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60).<br>For example:
 `<license type="expression">BSD-2-Clause OR MIT</license>`

 If you are using a license that hasn’t been assigned an SPDX identifier, or it is a custom license, you can package a file with the license text.
 For example:
 ```
 <package>
   <metadata>